The Miracle (1959 film): Plot

-Coming to Madrid, Teresa flirts with Cordoba (Gustavo Rojo), a bullfighter while being pursued by the wealthy Count Casimir (Dennis King) who finances her career as a singer.
+Coming to Madrid, Teresa flirts with Cordoba, a bullfighter while being pursued by the wealthy Count Casimir who finances her career as a singer.
 The bullfighter is gored in the bullring while smiling at her, deepening Teresa's belief that she the cause of his death as, she believes, she was for Michael and the two gypsy brothers, "I'm bad luck to anyone who shows me any kindness or affection," as she once told Flaco.
 She also abandons the portrait Casimir had commissioned from "my friend, Goya," leaving him in despair when he discovers her sudden departure.

 During the next four years Teresa travels the Continent becoming a celebrated singer.
 In Belgium on a concert tour, a special ball is being prepared for the British officers stationed there before they again meet the armies of Napoleon, now escaped from Elba.
 In her carriage, Teresa catches sight of a British colonel - it is Michael.

 The two lovers attend the ball.
 On the terrace Teresa asks Michael why, after his escape, he did not come back for her.
 But he did, Michael tells her.
 In fact he is surprised to see her, considering that he had seen her in nun's habit after taking final vows.
 She persuades him that he must have hallucinated this while he was lying ill at the prison camp.
 Michael agrees.
 At the same time he does recall that the statue of the Virgin Mary had disappeared.
 This news distresses Teresa even more; because she had so loved the statue.
 Just then word comes to Colonel Stuart that Michael's uncle, the Duke of Wellington, has called all officers to join their ranks.
 The ball had been allowed to go on as a ruse to fool all the spies infesting Belgium (this is an actual historical event).
 Michael asks Teresa to pray for him.

 Teresa has now come to a crossroad.
 Because she believes herself cursed she is terrified that Michael will die in battle for having loved her.
 She goes to a church to pray.
 There she makes her peace with God, asking Him to keep Michael safe so that he may return to his own people, and not to her.
 Leaving word with the parish priest, she decides to return to the convent and leaves with Flaco in a coach.